Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         ingested to a [=publishing point=] at the receiving entity.
      3. To fullfill CMAF track requirements [[!MPEGCMAF]] in clause 7.3, such as not having gaps on the media timeline, filler data may needed.
-        Such filler data SHALL be defined by the metadata scheme signalled in URIMetaSampleEntry.
+        Such filler data SHALL be defined by the metadata scheme signaled in URIMetaSampleEntry.
 For example, webvtt tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6. this cue is to be carried in samples in which no active cue occurs.
 Other schemes could define empty fillers amongst similar lines.
      4. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
-In case metadata or events are concurrent, overlapping or of zero duration, such semantics MUST be defined by the scheme signalled in the URIMetasampleEntry.
+In case metadata or events are concurrent, overlapping or of zero duration, such semantics MUST be defined by the scheme signaled in the URIMetasampleEntry.
 The timed metadata track MUST still conform to [[!MPEGCMAF]] clause 7.3.

-     5. CMAF Timed metadata tracks MAY carry EventMessageBoxes as defined in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
+     5. CMAF timed metadata tracks MAY carry EventMessageBoxes as defined in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
 The best way to create such a track is based on MPEG-B part 18 as defined in ISO/IEC 23001-18.
         Some deprecated implementations may use DASHEventMessageBoxes as defined in ISO/IEC 23009-1.